Author: Timo Laitinen

 |

-An instance of org.jicengine.BuildContext.
+An instance of org.jicengine.BuildContext .
 Always available. |

 root context |

 *) the JIC Elements are processed in the order that they appear in the JIC File.
 The Java operation yielding the element instance is executed as soon as all the necessary variable elements have been processed, but not before.
-Therefore the variable parent is available only in child elements that appear after the variable elements used in the instance attribute.
+Therefore the variable parent

 4.6.4.
 Loose Variable Elements